 We recommend that the bridge structure as identified herein, be maintained in the future as part of the drainage works.
-We would also recommend that the bridge, for which the maintenance costs are to be borne 100% by the affected owners, be maintained by the Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
+We would also recommend that the bridge, be maintained by the Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
 Should concrete, asphalt, or other decorative driveway surfaces over this bridge culvert require removal as part of the maintenance works, these surfaces shall also be repaired or replaced as part of the works.
 Likewise, if any fencing, gate, decorative walls, guardrails, or other special features exist that will be impacted by the maintenance work, they are also to be removed and restored or replaced as part of the bridge maintenance work.
-However, the cost of the supply and installation of any surface materials other than Granular "A" material and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the benefiting adjoining Owner(s) served by said access bridge.
+However, the cost of the supply and installation of any surface materials other than Granular "A" material and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the Town Water Department served by said access bridge.